 Despite the well-known, researched and documented health risks, it is still being used today.
 Additionally, the substance still resides in many products and buildings that were constructed throughout the 20th century, so the risk of exposure is still high today for many.

 What Is It?

 A common misconception is that asbestos is a synthetic material.
 The truth is that it occurs naturally as a mineral.
 It’s extracted from below Earth’s surface using industrial mining techniques and procedures.
 Natural deposits occur all over the world, including in the United States, Canada, Russia, China, South Africa and South America.
 Once mined from the ground, it gets processed and developed into industrial materials.

-As an eminent product of the industrial revolution and beyond, it was believed to be a highly valuable material for, among many reasons, its versatility and light weight.
+As an eminent product of the industrial revolution and beyond, asbestos was believed to be a highly valuable material for, among many reasons, its versatility and light weight.

 Though light, it’s an exceptionally durable material.
 It’s composed of layers of fibers, each with their own composition of millions of further microscopic fibrils.
 These fibers together create a virtually indestructible material.

 The EPA classifies 6 different minerals as asbestos.
 All 6 types are known human carcinogens, meaning they are toxic to human health.

-Asbestos minerals have two broad classifications: serpentine and amphibole.
+Asbestos minerals have 2 broad classifications: serpentine and amphibole.
 The only member of the serpentine class is chrysotile.

 Also called white asbestos, chrysotile is composed of long, curly fibers that are considered more flexible or malleable than other types.
 Chrysotile is not only a common building material in pre-1980s buildings, but it’s also been used as a material woven into industrial-strength fabrics and upholsteries.

 Amphibole type has 5 different subtypes: